Young and Free NYC

 For culturally curious kids and their moms and dads on a budget, these family-friendly institutions—all of which offer specific days or hours of free entrance—provide inspiring educational outings.

 Brooklyn Children's Museum

-Free every third Thursday of the month, 4–7pm, and the first full weekend of every month, 2–5pm.
+Free Thursdays 3–5pm and every third Thursday of the month, 3–7pm.

-Spend a few hours at this Crown Heights institution, home to almost 30,000 artifacts and objects (plus fish and a 20-foot python) with an emphasis on hands-on learning.
-There's even a special exhibition for children under 5—a testament to the museum's education-for-all-ages mentality.
+Spend a few hours at this Crown Heights institution, home to around 30,000 artifacts and objects (plus a few live creatures) with an emphasis on hands-on learning.
+There's even a special section, Totally Tots, for children 5 and under—a testament to the museum's education-for-all-ages mentality.

 Children's Museum of Manhattan

 Free every first Friday of the month, 5–8pm.

 Little museumgoers dance, run, solve problems, design and make music at this Upper West Side spot.
 Exhibitions focus on health, diversity and just plain fun things like cartoons, while workshops and special events serve to captivate visitors whenever they choose to visit.

 Free for kids under 3 and free Fridays, 4–8pm.

 Budding cinephiles can head to Astoria for the country's biggest collection of moving-image artifacts.
 This interactive institution pays tribute to all aspects of movies, television shows and digital media, from technology to social impact.